rochageorge/automl_docker/README.md

 -------------------------------------------------------------

 ## Installation

-Dependencies
-This application requires:
+Dependencies, this application requires:

 	Python (>= 3.7)
-	Docke ()
+	Docker (= 20.10.12)

 Please follow the link bellow for more information on docker: